rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIChangelog.md

 ## Version 2.1.5

-This version is released for approval on Apple Mac Store 11 June 2020.
+This version is approved for release on Apple Mac Store 12 June 2020.

 The ssh part of RsynGUI is changed, [see ssh](/post/ssh/).

 - the user can add a user selected ssh keypath and identityfile
 - RsyncGUI can assist in creating rsa based ssh keypair